parallelworks/parsl_mpi/run_on_cluster/ufs-gfs/install/README.md

 + same rank of zero for all processors
 + same node used, in particular the mgmt- (head) node instead of worker nodes

+I don't know how to get PMI to talk with Intel MPI, so that's why I used the `sbatch` approach to launching the test, above.
+Trying with a simple `srun --nodes 2 -N 4 ...` (implicit PMI) results in lots of errors.

+### OneAPI versus "classic" Intel

+Intel is going to transition away from its classic compiler names (e.g. `icc`) and move to the OneAPI compilers (e.g. `icpx`).
+This is particularly strong starting with 2024 versions and spackstack 1.8 supports the OneAPI approach.
+Within spackstack, however, you need to specify `oneapi` instead of `intel` throughout.

+Unfortunately, the OneAPI compilers seg fault when building `fms` for versions 2024.1 and lower.
+So, it only works for 2024.2+.
+However, spackstack 1.8's internal version of Spack does not include OneAPI 2024.2, so in order to use 2024.2 (right now) I had to install it direclty as a system install instead of installing it through Spack.
+This adds complexity to the process since it (and compatible Intel MPI) needs to be installed directly on each node instead of through Spack because the install location is not shared among nodes in `/opt/intel`.
+Hopefully, this will be resolved in a future version of spackstack and we can resume with Spack installed Intel compilers.
+But for now, the `*_oneapi*` designation applies to build scripts that depend on Intel OneAPI as an **external** dependency to Spack, not an internal.

 ### GCC, OpenMPI and MPICH inside Spack

 Coming soon